cngendo/Python/README.md

 # Task Description

 - Create a python function that when you input a number the function you have created checks whether the number belongs to the Fibonacci sequence or not.
 - Using your preferred blogging or article writing platform draft an article titled Python 101: Ultimate Python Guide or Introduction to Modern Python.
+[Click here](https://dev.to/clairetaar/python-101-ultimate-python-guide-2nc7) for the link to my article

 # Setup/Installation Requirements
 Open the ipynb file in a Google Collaboratory environment to view the analysis